dappsnation/akita-ng-fire/doc/authentication/api.md

 #### Providers Name

-`FireAuthService` provides a single method to signin with a provider.
-Just type the provider you want to use as first parameter :
+`FireAuthService` provides a single method to sign in with a provider.
+Just type the provider you want to use as first parameter:

 ```typescript
 service.signin('apple');
 ```

-> When user authenticates for the first time, a document in the collection will be created
+> When user authenticates for the first time, a document in the collection is created

 #### Provider Object

-If you want to add custom options on your provider, you can use the `setCustomParameters` function :
+If you want to add custom options on your provider, you can use the `setCustomParameters` function:

 ```typescript
 import { getAuthProvider } from 'akita-ng-fire';